pierre225/MotionTests/README.md

 The moving square test lets the user move a 70*70px square on the screen while recording:
 * The positions of touches points
 * Whether or not the square touched a border of the screen
+* There is a report screen where you can check if the motion hit a border, the duration and the number of points recorded.
+You can also open a dialog with all the square and touch XY.

 ## Working flow
 ### Git Flow